Profile

 F.A.Q.

-What type of sausage is best for Allgäu sausage salad?
+What sausage is best for Allgäu sausage salad?

-Can I prepare Allgäu sausage salad in advance?
+Can I make Allgäu sausage salad without beer?

-What are good side dishes to serve with Allgäu sausage salad?
+What do you serve with Allgäu sausage salad?

 🏛️ History and Tradition